loda-lang/loda-lang.github.io/list6.markdown

 * [A340399](https://oeis.org/A340399) ([program](/edit/?oeis=340399)): a(n) is the least Fibonacci number >= 2^n.
 * [A340400](https://oeis.org/A340400) ([program](/edit/?oeis=340400)): a(n) is the greatest Fibonacci number < 2^(n+1).
 * [A340424](https://oeis.org/A340424) ([program](/edit/?oeis=340424)): Triangle read by rows: T(n,k) = A024916(n-k+1)\*A002865(k-1), 1 <= k <= n.
+* [A340433](https://oeis.org/A340433) ([program](/edit/?oeis=340433)): Number of sets in the geometry determined by the Hausdorff metric at each location between two sets defined by a complete bipartite graph K(4,n) (with n at least 4) missing three edges, where all three removed edges are incident to different vertices in the 4-point set but all three removed edges are incident to the same vertex in the other set.
 * [A340436](https://oeis.org/A340436) ([program](/edit/?oeis=340436)): Number of sets in the geometry determined by the Hausdorff metric at each location between two sets defined by a complete bipartite graph K(3,n) (with n at least 4) missing three edges, where exactly two of the removed edges are incident to the same vertex in the 3-point set but none of the removed edges are incident to the same vertex in the other set.
 * [A340445](https://oeis.org/A340445) ([program](/edit/?oeis=340445)): Number of partitions of n into 3 parts that are not all the same.
 * [A340448](https://oeis.org/A340448) ([program](/edit/?oeis=340448)): Radio number of the cycle graph C\_n.